Harry Warner: Postwar era

 By 1956, the studio's profits had dropped to new lows.
 Warner and Jack's tumultuous relationship worsened when Warner learned of Jack's decision to sell the Warner Bros.' pre-1949 films to Associated Artists Productions for the modest sum of $21 million.
 "This is our heritage, what we worked all our lives to create, and now it is gone," Warner exclaimed, upon hearing of the deal.
 Shortly after doing this, Jack took a long vacation in southern France.
-The brothers' fragile relationship was now worsening even more.
+The brothers' fragile relationship had reached a new low.

 Retirement

 In May 1956, the brothers announced they were putting Warner Bros. on the market.
-Jack, however, had secretly organized a syndicate, headed by Boston banker Serge Semenenko, which purchased 90% (800,000 shares) of the company's stock; Harry had at first rejected Semenenko's earlier offer to purchase his stock in February 1956, but later accepted the offer after Semenenko increased his bid and agreed to make Simon Fabian—the head of Fabian Enterprises who had also become a friend of the Warners—the new Warner Bros.
-President.
+Jack, however, had secretly organized a syndicate, headed by Boston banker Serge Semenenko, which purchased 90% (800,000 shares) of the company's stock; At first Harry rejected Semenenko's earlier offer to purchase his stock in February 1956, but later accepted the offer after Semenenko increased his bid and agreed to make Simon Fabian—the head of Fabian Enterprises who had also become a friend of the Warners—president of Warner Bros.
 After the three brothers sold their stock, Jack (through his under-the-table deal with Sememenko) joined Semenenko's syndicate and bought back all his stock, which consisted of 200,000 shares.
 The deal was completed in July 1956.
 Jack, who was now the company's largest stockholder, named himself president.

-Warner found out about Jack's dealing while reading an article in Variety magazine on May 31, 1956 and collapsed after reading the news.
+Warner found out about Jack's dealing while reading an article in Variety on May 31, 1956 and collapsed after reading the news.
 The next day, he checked into Cedars of Lebanon Hospital and doctors told him he had a suffered a minor heart attack the previous day.
-While at the hospital, Warner also suffered a stroke that impaired his walking ability and forced him to use a cane for the rest of his life.
+While at the hospital, Warner had a stroke that impaired his walking ability and forced him to use a cane for the rest of his life.
 Six days after his stroke, he left the hospital and decided to sell 42 of his thoroughbred racehorses.
-This subterfuge proved too much for Warner and he and his family never spoke to Jack again; when Jack made a surprise appearance at Harry's San Fernando ranch, to attend Harry's 1957 wedding anniversary to Rea Levinson, nobody in the Warner family attending the event spoke to Jack.
+The subterfuge proved too much for Warner and he and his family never spoke to Jack again; when Jack made a surprise appearance at Harry's San Fernando ranch, to attend Harry's 1957 wedding anniversary to Rea Levinson, nobody in the Warner family attending the event spoke to Jack.
 All Warner was now dedicated to doing was raising horses.